Choosing your own path is what all the ancient sages recommend. Your spiritual freedom depends on the ability to choose the right tools.

 Let intuition lead you to the right teachers, but don’t become a follower.
 Remember, a guru is a boat to get you across the river.
 Leave when you reach the other side.
 Swim on by yourself if you need to.
 Don’t just float down the river just because you need to belong.

 Above all, keep a Spiritual Journal.
 Consider it your bible.
-You’ll have several over time, and they will be a helpful resource.
+You’ll have several over time, and they will be helpful resources.
 It’s the best way of documenting your journey.
 A journal will help you spot roadblocks on the path.
 I will also help you see your incremental growth.
 Practice automatic writing often.
 Look for messages of wisdom in your handwriting.

 Help Others on the Path